peterprescott/lit-review/md/blank.md

 practice of locational inference.
 Next, we introduce geodemographics itself, offering a description and explanatory etymology.
 We then review the historical antecedents of geodemographic analysis in more
-detail: the groundbreaking visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the shift to quantitative social area analysis and factorial ecology.
+detail: the pioneering visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the shift to quantitative social area analysis and factorial ecology.
 From there, we examine the subsequent